hortw1991/Movie-Script-Analyzer/README.md

 ## Usage

 ```
-python movie_script.py [optional flags] -m movie/url
+usage:  python [optional flags] -movie movie/url
+	--h/help  display argument options

-	--search  Optional flag that indicates you want to search and the program
+	--search  optional flag that indicates you want to search and the program
-			  will return the top movie hit.
-Results not guaranteed.
+			  will return the top movie hit.  results not guaranteed.

-	--intact  Optional flag that will actually just retrieve a script for you
+	--intact  optional flag that will actually just retrieve a script for you
-			  without dummifying it.
-This will not invoke any
+			  without performing any input.  this will print the script as
+			  written by the writer and render and further commands irrelevant
+			  as they rely on eliminating whitespace.  this can be used with
+			  the --save flag to produce {movie}_intact_script.txt

-	--save    Optional flag that will save the output to a file.
+	--save    optional flag that will save the output to directory with a file
+	 		  name {movie}_{command}.txt

+	--reverse optional flag that will reverse the command output.

+	--command optional but reccomended command to peform.  see the wordanalyzer
+	          class for a list of options.  default is to return an alphabetized
+			  list.  this command supports multiple sequential arguments.

-	--movie   [REQUIRED] The movie to return.
+	--movie   [required] the movie to return.
 ```